 Successful completion of the program requires satisfactory completion of a comprehensive summative evaluation.
 The comprehensive summative evaluation consisting of written, skills performance and professionalism evaluation components is administered up to four (4) months before the completion of the clinical training period.

 The test is designed to evaluate student's mastery of multiple student learning outcomes in the cognitive, psychomotor, and affective domains.
 This evaluation is used to identify competence for entry into the Physician Assistant profession and thus eligibility for graduation.

-There are three (3) distinct components of the graduate candidate’s summative evaluation.
+There are three (3) distinct components of the graduate candidate's summative evaluation; written exam, clinical performance and final professional evaluation.
 Each must be successfully completed in order to earn a passing grade for the senior seminar.
-Minimum passing scores on the components of the summative examination are as follows:

 Graduation from an accredited physician assistant program permits students to sit for the Physician Assistant National Certifying Examination (PANCE), administered by the National Commission on Certification of Physician Assistants, Inc. (NCCPA).
 The PANCE is designed to assess essential medical and surgical knowledge of graduate Physician Assistants in conducting a variety of healthcare functions normally encountered in practice.

 South University does not guarantee third-party certification/ licensure.
 Outside agencies control the requirements for taking and passing certification/licensing exams and are subject to change without notice to South University.

 Note: All PA program policies apply to all students, principal faculty, and the program director regardless of location.